-Time at Risk: Participants in the [program] and comparison groups have an equivalent opportunity to engage in conduct of interest to the evaluation, such as substance use and criminal recidivism.
+Time at Risk: Participants in the program and comparison groups have an equivalent opportunity to engage in conduct of interest to the evaluation, such as substance use and criminal recidivism.
 Outcomes for both groups are examined over an equivalent time period beginning from a comparable start date.
 (NADCP, 2015).

-Treatment Court File: A repository for information related to the defendant's substance abuse diagnosis, treatment, progress, and related medical and psychological information kept by the treatment court coordinator or case manager. who may be part of the department of health services, probation, a private provider, or other agency.
-Access to and retention of the treatment court file may be governed by the law and procedures pertaining to the coordinator's agency if sufficient to address these issues (Wisconsin Supreme Court, 2011).
+Treatment Court File: A repository for information related to the defendant's substance abuse diagnosis, treatment, progress, and related medical and psychological information kept by the treatment court coordinator or case manager, who may be part of the department of health services. probation, a private provider, or other agency.
+Access to and retention of the treatment court file may be governed by the law and procedures pertaining to the coordinator's agency (Wisconsin Supreme Court, 2011).

-Treatment Plan: "Treatment plan" or "plan" means identified and ranked goals and objectives and resources agreed upon by the patient, the counselor and the consulting physician to be utilized in facilitation of the patient's recovery (DHS 75.02(91)).
+Treatment Plan: Identified and ranked clinical goals, objectives and resources agreed upon by the patient, the counselor and the consulting physician to be utilized in facilitation of the patient's recovery (DHS 75.02(91)).

 Tribal Healing to Wellness Court: A component of the tribal justice system that incorporates and adapts the wellness concept to meet the specific substance abuse needs of each tribal community.
 It provides an opportunity for each Native American community to address the devastation of alcohol or other drug abuse by establishing more structure and a higher level of accountability for these cases through a system of comprehensive supervision, drug testing, treatment services, immediate sanctions and incentives, team-based case management, and community support.
-The team includes not only tribal judges, advocates, prosecutors, police officers, educators, and substance abuse and mental health professionals. but also tribal elders and traditional healers.
+The team includes not only tribal judges, advocates, prosecutors, police officers, educators, and substance abuse and mental health professionals, but also tribal elders and traditional healers.
 The concept borrows from traditional problemsolving methods utilized since time immemorial, and the court process restores the person to his or her rightful place as a contributing member of the tribal community.
-The programs utilize the unique strengths and history of each tribe, and realign existing resources available to the community in an atmosphere of communication, cooperation and collaboration (Native American Alliance Foundation, 2006; Tribal Law and Policy Institute, 2003).
+The programs utilize the unique strengths and history of each tribe, and realign existing resources available to the community in an atmosphere of communication, cooperation and collaboration (Native American Alliance Foundation, 2006; Tribal Law and Policy

+Institute, 2003).

 Veterans Treatment Court: A hybrid court integrating the principles of drug court and mental health court to serve military veterans and sometimes active-duty personnel.
-These courts promote sobriety, recovery, and stability through a coordinated response that involves collaboration with the traditional partners found in drug courts and mental health courts, as well as the Department of Veterans Affairs healthcare networks, Veterans Benefits Administration, state veterans' agencies, volunteer veteran mentors, and organizations that support veterans and veterans' families (Office of National Drug Control Policy, 2010).dependence or abuse for illicit drugs or alcohol.
-This SUD definition also applies to alcohol use disorder, any illicit drug use disorder, and disorders for specific illicit drugs (e.g., marijuana use disorder, heroin use disorder, pain reliever use disorder, opioid use disorder) (Center for Substance Abuse Treatment.
-Substance Abuse Treatment for Adults in the Criminal Justice System.
-Rockville (MD): Substance Abuse and Mental Health Services Administration (US); 2005.
-(Treatment Improvement Protocol (TIP) Series, No. 44.).
+These courts promote sobriety, recovery, and stability through a coordinated response that involves collaboration with the traditional partners found in drug courts and mental health courts, as well as the Department of Veterans Affairs healthcare networks, Veterans Benefits Administration, state veterans' agencies, volunteer veteran mentors, and organizations that support veterans and veterans' families (Office of National Drug Control Policy, 2010).